-If you want to refinance your mortgage but have a poor credit score, here are seven ways to do it.
+If you’ve decided to refinance with a low credit score, here are eight ways to move forward with the process.

 1. Apply with a co-signer

-If you have poor credit or no credit, one of the most helpful ways to get a loan is to apply with a co-signer.
-A co-signer is someone who agrees to take over the loan if you fail to repay it.
+One of the most helpful ways to refinance with bad credit is to apply with a co-signer.
+That’s someone who agrees to take over the loan if you fail to repay it.

-If you apply with a co-signer, the lender will consider both your credit and the co-signer’s credit when making a lending decision.
-If your co-signer has strong credit, that makes it easier to get a loan.
+If you apply with a co-signer, the lender will consider both your credit and the co-signer’s credit.
+If your co-signer has strong credit, it’s easier to get approved.

 However, your co-signer needs to trust that you can handle the loan.
 If you miss payments, your co-signer is obligated to repay the lender, which can put a serious strain on any relationship.

 2. Check out an FHA streamline refinance